What you can do if you’re feeling burnt out

 • Limiting social media and phone use

-• Building a soft routine/ structure into your day e.g. going to bed at 9pm
+• Building a soft routine or structure into your day e.g. going to bed at 9pm

-You might not have the energy to engage in many or any activities at the moment, and that is ok.
-While it might be hard to imagine now, in time, you can regain the energy and motivation to do things you once enjoyed.
-The most important thing is to take care of yourself and your basic needs in the meantime.
+You might not have the energy for many activities, or any at all, right now, and that’s ok.
+While it might be hard to imagine now, in time, you can regain the energy and motivation to do the things you once enjoyed.
+In the meantime, focus on taking care of yourself and your basic needs.

 Embrace rest and sleep